rnoremlas/rvif_package/README.md

 - Salmerón, R., García, C.B. and García, J. (2025).
 A Redefined Variance Inflation Factor: overcoming the limitations of the Variance Inflation Factor.
 Computational Economics, 65, 337-363, <doi: [10.1007/s10614-024-10575-8](https://doi.org/10.1007/s10614-024-10575-8)>.
 - Salmerón, R., García, C.B, García J. (2023, working paper).
 Overcoming the inconsistences of the variance inflation factor: a redefined VIF and a test to detect statistical troubling multicollinearity.
 ArXiv, <doi: [10.48550/arXiv.2005.02245](https://arxiv.org/abs/2005.02245)>.
 - The package vignette using 'browseVignettes("rvif")'.
-- The package website using 'browseURL(system.file("docs/index.html", package = "rvif"))'.
+- The package website using 'browseURL(system.file("docs/index.html", package = "rvif"))' or <https://www.ugr.es/~romansg/rvif/index.html>.

 ## License